wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-service.md

     !!! note
         Building the service component may take a while.
 You can track the progress via the logs in the **Build Details** pane.
 Once the build process is complete, the build status changes to **Success**.

-    You can access the following scans under **Build**.

-      - **The Dockerfile scan**: Choreo performs a scan to check if a non-root user ID is assigned to the Docker container to ensure security.
-If no non-root user is specified, the build will fail.
-      - **Container (Trivy) vulnerability scan**: This detects vulnerabilities in the final docker image.
-      - **Container (Trivy) vulnerability scan**: The details of the vulnerabilities open in a separate pane.
-If this scan detects critical vulnerabilities, the build will fail.

-        !!! info
-            If you have Choreo environments on a private data plane, you can ignore these vulnerabilities and proceed with the deployment.

 ### Step 2.2: Deploy